Communicating Smartly in Molecular Communication Environments: Neural Networks in the Internet of Bio-Nano Things: Enabling Biocomputing in IoBNT Networks

-Inspired by paradigms in WiFi and {ML} joint development~\cite{szott2022wifi}, {MC} networks can also constitute a running platform for {ML} development (see \cite[Chap.
+\textbf{1. {MC} Networks as {ML} Platforms:} Inspired by paradigms in WiFi and {ML} joint development~\cite{szott2022wifi}, {MC} networks can also constitute a running platform for {ML} development (see \cite[Chap.
 12]{eldar2022machine}).
 Various examples exist in wireless networks where intelligence is distributed among nodes.
 Such ideas can be extended to {MC} networks for deploying large {NN} architectures challenging to fit on a single node.